influxdata/telegraf/plugins/inputs/t128_metrics/README.md

 ## A socket to use for retrieving metrics - unused by default
 # unix_socket = "/var/run/128technology/web-server.sock"

+## Whether or not to use the bulk retrieval API.
+If used, the base_url should
+## point directly to the bulk metrics endpoint.
+# use_bulk_retrieval = false

 ## The maximum number of requests to be in flight at once
 # max_simultaneous_requests = 20